math-a3k/django-ai/docs/apps/bayesian_networks.rst

     This is an auto-generated field, timestamping the last inference done or `None` if not available.

 ``Image``
     This is an auto-generated field, shown at the bottom of the page.
-It will be updated each time a Node or an Edge is added or modified to the network.
+It will be updated each time a Node or an Edge is added or modified to the Network.

 Bayesian Network Node
 ---------------------

-Each BayesPy Node in the network is represented here.
+Each BayesPy Node in the Network is represented here.

 Nodes can be either `Stochastic` or `Deterministic`.